Boywanttofly/SPAD-array/README.md

 # SPAD-array
-The experimental data and Matlab code of the validation of the output PDF of SPAD array
+The experimental data and Matlab code for validation the model of the output PDF of SPAD array